OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Implementation Details of the OPT-Engine Framework

 \subsubsection{Inventory Problem}

-\textbf{Problem Description.} The inventory Problem is an optimization-based decision-making problem based on coordinating procurement, storage, and shortage management over multiple periods.
+\textbf{Problem Description.} The Inventory Problem is an optimization-based decision-making problem based on coordinating procurement, storage, and shortage management over multiple periods.
 The problem considers a planning horizon of $T$ discrete periods.
 In each period $t$, the decision-maker determines the quantity of orders, subject to the daily quantity limit $Q_{\min}$ and $Q_{\max}$, given the unit purchase cost $p$, the holding cost $h$, and the shortage cost $c$.
 The initial inventory is $I_0$, and the warehouse capacity is denoted by $C$.
-The goal is to satisfy the time-varying demand $D_t$ in each period t, accounting for a delivery lead time $l$, while minimizing the total costs, including purchasing, holding, and shortage costs across the entire horizon.
+The goal is to satisfy the time-varying demand $D_t$ in each period \(t\), accounting for a delivery lead time $l$, while minimizing the total costs, including purchasing, holding, and shortage costs across the entire horizon.

-In formal terms, let $o_t$ denote the order quantity placed at the beginning of period t, $a_t$ represent the quantity received at the beginning of period $I_t$ denote the last of inventory amount at the end of period t, and $s_t$represent the shortage during period t.
+In formal terms, let $o_t$ denote the order quantity placed at the beginning of period \(t\), $a_t$ represent the quantity received at the beginning of period $I_t$ denote the last of inventory amount at the end of period \(t\), and $s_t$ represent the shortage during period \(t\).
 The problem can be formulated as:

 The computational complexity of the Inventory Problem is primarily driven by the length of the planning horizon $T$ and the size of the discrete state and action spaces.